SeaHogs/tp/docs/UserGuide.md

 __The input should be the number of duration unit:__
 * The time length of one unit of duration equals __15 minutes__.
-* The input for duration should be larger than 0.
+* The input for duration should be a positive integer.

 Examples:
 * `edita 1 s/02/02/2025 1300 d/4`